El Rushbo behind the golden EIB microphone here at the distinguished Limbaugh Institute for Advanced Conservative Studies on Friday.

 These people are nuts.

-These people are just flat out nuts.
+These people are just flat-out nuts.

 They are now saying the Messiah ascends after his speech.

-He ascends and he watches us, watching him.
+He ascends and he watches us watching him.

 He has the self-awareness to know that this creature he's designed isn't necessarily a real person.

-Evan Thomas just called the first black president a creature.
+That was Evan Thomas, who, David Rodham Gergen, if you're listening, Evan Thomas just called the first black president a creature.

-Creepy cult of personality creature.
+Creepy creature, a creepy cult of personality creature.

 He ascends to heights and watches us watching him.

-He's creature he has designed isn't necessarily a real person.
+This creature he has designed isn't necessarily a real person.

 What are they calling him a phony?

-Yes, indeed they are.
+Yes, indeed, they are.

-And finally, ladies and gentlemen, the president of the tiny and irrelevant nation of Iran sent a congratulatory letter to President select Obama.
+And finally, ladies and gentlemen, the president of the tiny and irrelevant nation of Iran sent a congratulatory letter to President-select Obama.

-And in the letter he told him what Iran and the world expect him to do as President of the United States.
+And in the letter, he told him what Iran and the world expect him to do as president of the United States.

-Ahmedinizad says in his letter to Obama he expects Obama to govern based on friendship and non-interference in the affairs of others.
+Ahmadinezad says in his letter to Obama he expects Obama to govern based on friendship and non-interference in the affairs of others.

 That's in a quote.